jross365/LMStudio-Client/README.md

 💡 **- Idea  🐛 - Bug**

 ---
+### 06/24/2024

+I'm making slow progress with **Search-LMHistory**.
+It's a lot of parameters to account for, and placing the parameters is what is shaping the code.

+It's coming together!

+---
 ### 06/23/2024

 I didn't have a lot of time today, but I worked more on **Search-LMHistory**.